 Saturday Panel Discussion

-A discussion panel event happens on Saturday, November 19th, at the SFU Goldcorp Centre for the Arts.
-Its title is “OnScreen and UnSeen: Representation and Identities In Flux”.
-This is a free event and runs from 2:00 until 4:00 pm.
+A discussion panel event happened on Saturday, November 19th, at the SFU Goldcorp Centre for the Arts.
+Its title was “OnScreen and UnSeen: Representation and Identities In Flux.”
+This was a free event and ran from 2:00 pm until 4:00 pm.

 For the past number of years, the Vancouver Turkish Film Festival has hosted panel discussions on political discourse related to its films.
-2022 is no exception.
-This year the discussion is about how personal and cultural identities are represented in film and how quickly they change because of digital platforms in our globalized and hypermediated world.
+2022 was no exception.
+That year the discussion was about how personal and cultural identities are represented in film and how quickly they change because of digital platforms in our globalized and hypermediated world.

-The same as in past years, the panelists in 2022 come from diverse backgrounds and present a variety of views.
-They include experts from the Turkish, European and Canadian film industries.
-The moderator is a professor at Simon Fraser University.
+The same as in previous years, the panelists in 2022 came from diverse backgrounds and presented a variety of views.
+They included experts from the Turkish, European and Canadian film industries.
+The moderator was a professor at Simon Fraser University.

 Saturday & Sunday Film Screenings

-A number of films are shown on the Saturday and Sunday of November 19th and 20th.
-They include Zuhal, The List of Those Who Love Me, Burning Days, Rabiye Kurnaz vs. George W. Bush, You Me Lenin and Snow & the Bear.
+A number of films were shown on the Saturday and Sunday of November 19th and 20th.
+They included Zuhal, The List of Those Who Love Me, Burning Days, Rabiye Kurnaz vs. George W. Bush, You Me Lenin and Snow & the Bear.

-You can also get a Festival Pass for around $50 which is good for all the films on November 19th and 20th.
-Admission to the Opening Gala Reception on the 17th, however, is not included with the Festival Pass.
+You could also get a Festival Pass for around $50 which was good for all the films on November 19th and 20th.
+Admission to the Opening Gala Reception on the 17th, however, was not included with the Festival Pass.

-See below for details about the various feature films.
+See below for details about the various feature films that were shown.

 Films on Saturday, November 19th, 2022

-Films on the Saturday include Zuhal (at 12:00 pm), The List of Those Who Love Me (at 4:30 pm) and Burning Days (at 7:00 pm).
-The above-mentioned Panel Discussion also takes place on the Saturday (at 2:00 pm).
-Today’s events take place at the SFU Woodwards Goldcorp Centre for the Arts at 149 West Hastings Street.
+Films on the Saturday included Zuhal (at 12:00 pm), The List of Those Who Love Me (at 4:30 pm) and Burning Days (at 7:00 pm).
+The above-mentioned Panel Discussion also took place on the Saturday (at 2:00 pm).
+Events on this day took place at the SFU Woodwards Goldcorp Centre for the Arts at 149 West Hastings Street.

 Zuhal (at 12:00 pm)